teoPazera/portfolio_of_work/README.md

 ## About Me

-My name is Teo Pazera.
+MMy name is Teo Pazera.
 I am a Master’s student in Data Science at Radboud University (Nijmegen, Netherlands) and currently work as a Data Science Intern at Zurich Insurance.
 I am based in the Netherlands (previously in the Bratislava Competence Center).

+This repository highlights selected projects from my bachelor’s work, industry experience and lastly some of my school projects which are more general data science projects, which i was part of.
 In my role I implement large language models (LLMs) for workplace automation, develop task-focused AI agents (for example, automating report generation), and build RAG-based chatbots.
-I also work on standard data science problems such as text classification using NLP methods.
+I also worked on standard data science problems such as text classification using NLP methods or some other predictive modeling.
 I have over 1.5 years of experience at Zurich and hold a Bachelor’s degree in Data Science from Comenius University (Bratislava).

-This repository highlights selected projects from my bachelor’s work, industry experience and lastly some of my school projects which are more general data science projects, which i was part of.
-Due to non-disclosure agreements, Zurich-specific code and data are not included; instead I provide high-level descriptions of methods and results.
-Open-source code related to my bachelor’s thesis is available in the corresponding folder (proprietary data excluded).

 ---